SeasonTong/SeasonTong.github.io/projects/index.md

 ---
-layout: photos-list
+layout: project
-title: All Photos
+title: All Projects
 excerpt: "A List of Projects"
 comments: false
 ---